Data stream naming schemeedit

 Elastic Agent uses data streams to store append-only time series data across multiple indices while giving users a single named resource for requests.
-If you’re new to data streams, see the Fleet user guide to learn more.
+If you’re new to data streams, see the Fleet and Elastic Agent Guide to learn more.

 apm input data is divided into three types:

 Traces are comprised of spans and transactions.
 Traces are stored in the following data stream:

 Metrics include application-based metrics and basic system metrics.
 Metrics are stored in the following data streams:

 Application defined metrics: